 • weakness and fatigue;

-• various options for sleep disturbance;
+• various options sleep disorders;

 From the moment the tick-borne encephalitis virus enters the blood, the symptoms of the disease become more pronounced.

-Forms of tick-borne encephalitis course
+Forms of tick-borne encephalitis

-There are various forms of tick-borne encephalitis.
+Eat various shapes tick-borne encephalitis.

 Diagnostics